If you want me to write you a letter of reference, please follow the steps below:

-- [if applying to grad school] read this link about personal statements.
+- [if applying to grad school] read How to Ask for a Recommendation.

 - Please decide which programs you will apply to before you complete step #5.
 I will only write letters for the programs you specify the first time you submit the form.
 This means that I want you to know which programs you’ll apply to at least two weeks before your first deadline.